kevinsea/Insight-Wiki-Stage/Specifying Result Structures.md

 	connection.Query("GetABeerAndProperGlass", Parameters.Empty,
 		Query.Returns(OneToOne<Beer, Glass>.Records);

 Insight will automatically split each record into Beer objects and Glass objects, then assemble them properly.
-You can get more details by reading [[Object Graphs]].

 If you almost always return two objects together, you can put a `RecordsetAttribute` on the class, so Insight will always try to read in the subobject.
 It's ok if the subobject isn't there.